mukamel-lab/mop/README.rst

 Tutorials and FAQs
 --------------------
+Our `FAQs <docs/faqs.rst>`_ has answers to frequently asked questions about using MoP.

 For an example notebook showing the processing of methylome (snmC-seq) data please check out this `link <docs/process_snmc_example.ipynb>`_.